StackOverflowIsBetterThanAnyAI/bad-accessibility-website/README.md

 The purpose of this exercise is to identify potential accessibility issues on this web page.

+**I would like you to answer the following questions:**

+  1. What worked well?
+  2. What did not work well?
+  3. How would you improve the accessibility?

 Here are some suggestions
 on what to look for: